The Employment Law Review: Mexico

 Article 5 of the Constitution states that no individual shall be kept from engaging in any profession, industry, commerce or job that best suits him or her, as long as it is lawful.
 Therefore, from a strict labour law perspective, non-compete and non-solicitation clauses and agreements are generally not enforceable in Mexico, as the authorities cannot restrict individuals in exercising the aforementioned right.
 However, if such clauses and agreements are executed or established to be in force for the duration of an employment relationship, then the non-compete and non-solicitation clause or agreement would be enforceable in Mexico.

 Notwithstanding the foregoing, some employers have adopted the practice of executing agreements (of a civil nature) with their employees under which the employees assume covenants (i.e., non-compete, non-solicitation or non-disparagement) tied or linked to a liquidated damages provision that would have to be paid by the employee in the event of a breach of the covenant, in which case the employee is not restrained from performing the restricted activity but, in the event of a breach, could be held liable for the payment of the established amount.
 The foregoing could be a deterrent, dissuading employees from competing or soliciting against their former employers; however, these clauses could also be held null and void if related directly to the employment, or if submitted to and resolved by a labour board or labour federal court.
-Another approach is paying the former employee an agreed amount for not competing, which must be paid at the end of the non-compete period, since it is the best way to encourage the former employee not to engage in competitive activities during the agreed period.
+Another approach is paying the former employee an agreed amount for not competing, which must be paid at the end of the non-compete period, since it is the best way to encourage a former employee not to engage in competitive activities during the agreed period.

 i Working time